gardener/documentation/hugo/content/050-tutorials/content/howto/helm/_index.md

 Basically, [Helm Charts](https://github.com/kubernetes/charts) can be installed as described e.g. in the Helm [QuickStart Guide](https://docs.helm.sh/using_helm/#quickstart-guide).
-However, our clusters come with [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) enabled by default and Helm must be installed as follows:
+However, our clusters come with [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) enabled by default hence Helm must be installed as follows:

 ## Create a Service Account